Sunday 27 April 1941

-Royal Navy sloop HMS Rosemary collides with 754 British freighter Carrickmacross at Milford Haven.
-Is under repair at the port until 6 June.
+Royal Navy sloop HMS Rosemary collides with 754-ton British freighter Carrickmacross at Milford Haven.
+It is under repair at the port until 6 June.

 Norwegian freighter Rimac collides with Royal Navy transport HMT Lord Plender off Great Yarmouth.
 The Rimac sinks, and five of its crew perish while 14 survive.
 There also are three deaths on the Lord Plender, which rescues the Rimac's survivors.

 The shifting Admiralty position on Vichy ships changes again.
 After ocean boarding vessel HMS Maron intercepts five French freighters escorted by a patrol boat between the Canary Islands and Africa, the Sea Lords direct that the ships be released and allowed to proceed to Dakar.